ZHANGJialiHappy/PCPP/week02/code-exercises/week02exercises/answer.md

 ```

-so we writersWaiting++ before a writer acquire a lock, and check if writersWaiting ==0 to avoid reader cut inline.
-For example, W1, W2, R3 are inline, exactly because writersWaiting=1, W2,R3 acquire lock eventually.
+so we writersWaiting++ before a writer acquire a lock, and check if writersWaiting == 0 to avoid reader cut inline.
+For example, W1, W2, R3 are inline, after unlocking w1, exactly because writersWaiting++ in W2, writersWaiting== 1, so W2,R3 acquire lock eventually.

+## Challenging

+3. yes, I've implemented above.

+# Exercise 2.2